tek256/astera/README.md

 </div>
 <div id="about">
 	<h3>About</h3>
 	<p>Astera is an in-development game library.
 The goal is to show how to make games and game engines work with lower level languages.
 Currently most of the major systems are up and running, but others are in development.
-Astera will eventually aim to be as dependency-free as possible.
+Astera aims to rely on as few dependencies as possible.
 Using as low level of dependencies at official release as possible.
 	</p>
 </div>
 <div id="building">